Difference Between Civil Rights and Civil Liberties

 Civil rights are secured through legislation.

-The rights are guaranteed by the central or state level power and authority and do not have any international standard.
+The rights are guaranteed by the central or state-level power and authority and do not have any international standard.
 Every individual who has been discriminated against based on any factor would receive full equal citizenship.

 There have been numerous movements for civil rights.
 These include the American civil rights movement, the movement in Northern Ireland in the 1960s led by the Roman Catholic, and movements against apartheid and Dalits.

-Any individual who is being denied of any social opportunity, he/she is being of their civil rights.
+Any individual who is being denied any social opportunity, he/she is being of their civil rights.
 This denial has been the cause of several movements.

 civil rights